 Part-time faculty at King's University College are represented by the Canadian Union of Public Employees (CUPE) Local 5265.
 Conditions of employment are regulated by the Collective Agreement negotiated by CUPE 5265 and King's University College Administration.

-*As of February 28, 2022, King's will be returning to campus.
-Applicants are encouraged to apply for online courses if unable to teach in-person and/or prefer to teach online,
+King's has returned to campus.
+Applicants are encouraged to apply for online courses if unable to teach in-person and/or prefer to teach online.

 Course Format Expectations

 Please note that an In-Person course is delivered exclusively on campus as public health guidelines allow.
 In-Person courses must provide the following: a clear week-by-week structure (as per the course outline); optimal use of the learning platform; In-Person lectures and tutorials/labs (as applicable); channels for active student engagement (e.g., in class discussions); a complete list of assessments; formative and timely feedback; attention to accessibility; office hours; and effective communication channels between instructor and students.